 These delicious almond flour brownies are so easy to make!
 You will need a pot to melt the chocolate, a mixing bowl, and a square baking dish.

 Step 1 : Melt the chocolate.
-For these moist brownies, first we need to melt the chocolate.
-Combine the chocolate chips and melted coconut oil in a pot or skillet and heat over the stove.
+For these moist brownies, first combine the chocolate chips and melted coconut oil in a pot or skillet and heat over the stove.
 A double boiler is best for this to prevent burning but not necessary.

 Heat the pot over medium-low heat.
 Stir the chocolate around continuously until thin and silky smooth.
-Remove the pot from the element and set aside to cool down slightly.
+Remove the pot from the element and set aside.

-This can also be done with a stiff whisk.
+Use a stiff whisk if you don't have a mixer.
 You will just need to whisk the mixture for a few additional minutes.
 Plus you'll get quite the arm workout!

 Add the additional chocolate chips and give the batter a couple big mixes with the spatula to disperse.